Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: Summary

 \section{Summary}

-The observation of high-density, high temperature tracers combined with a layering structure of the Orion Bar spanning over more than $15\arcsec$ rules out any description of the PDR in terms of a simple plane-parallel model.
+The observation of high-density, high temperature tracers combined with a layer{\changed ed} structure of the Orion Bar spanning over more than $15\arcsec$ rules out any description of the PDR in terms of a simple plane-parallel model.
 PDRs, like molecular clouds, are clumpy and filamentary.

 We propose a numerical model that is based on the representation of any PDR by an ensemble of clumps (possibly immersed in a thin interclump medium).
-Our new PDR model builds on the KOSMA-$\tau$ PDR code.
-It enables us to simulate arbitrary geometries of star forming regions in 3D.
-The region is modelled using cubic voxels where each voxel is filled with an ensemble of clumps mimicking the fractal ISM.
-The ensemble properties can vary between different voxels.
-Using a probabilistic algorithm for the calculation of ensemble-averaged emissivities and opacities allows us to model the radiative transfer on a normal PC.
-The algorithm is used both to derived the ensemble-averaged FUV extinction for each voxel and to compute the radiative transfer for the emission from the PDR, i.e. the observable line intensities.
+Our new {\changed model ''KOSMA-$\tau$ 3D``} builds on the KOSMA-$\tau$ PDR code.
+It enables us to simulate {\changed the emission of star forming regions with arbitrary 3D geometries}.
+The region is modelled using cubic voxels where each voxel is filled with {\changed clumpy structures, following a discrete mass distribution.} The ensemble properties can vary between different voxels.
+Using a probabilistic algorithm for the calculation of {\changed the ensemble-averaged FUV extinction the {\changedTwo incident} FUV flux is derived for each voxel.
+A velocity dependent version of the probabilistic algorithm is used to calculate ensemble-averaged line intensities and optical depths and allows us to simulate the radiative transfer through the compound.
+The output of our code includes line integrated intensity maps and full line profiles.}

-As as first test of the new model we performed simulations of the Orion Bar PDR.
-The simulations tried to simultaneously reproduce the spatial offset of the emission peak seen in the various lines and the integrated intensity for different transitions of CO isotopes, HCO$^+$, and [C{\sc ii}].